MarcCollado/enron/README.md

 ## How The Project Works
 The project contains three main folders:

-* code
-* data
-* misc
-* tools
+* code: contains all the scripts
+* data: contains all the datasets used throughout the project
+* misc: several assets, such as images, generated to illustrate the README.md
+* tools: support functions for the main scripts

-The `code` folder contains all the scripts that run the project.
+As mentioned before, the `code` folder contains all the scripts that run the project.
+The main script is `poi_id.py` which needs to be run first in order to generate the models for `tester.py` to yield the right results.

+Besides `poi_id.py` all the `poi_*.py` contain the functions called from the main script.
+Their "surname" describe which function each file tackles and which stage of the project belongs.

+> i.e. the poi_plot.py contains all the plotting functions, while the poi_explore.py contains all the functions used during the feature exploration phase.

+Therefore, the final structure of the code is the following:

 * poi_id.py
+  * poi_plot.py
   * poi_explore.py
   * poy_select.py
   * poy_tune.py
+* tester.py

 All the project questions are answered directly in the README.md document.
-Despite README.md contains plenty of code snippets, the project flow has been designed to jump between README.md and poi_*.py files for further reference and in order to better understand the code being discussed at any given time.
+Despite README.md contains plenty of code snippets, the project flow has been designed to jump between README.md and `poi_*.py` files for further reference and in order to better understand the code being discussed at any given time.

-In order to facilitate readability, both README.md and poi_*.py files share the same structure:
+In order to facilitate readability, both README.md and `poi_*.py` files share the same structure:

 * Data Exploration: related to *data exploration* and *outlier detection*.
 * Selected Features: related to *create new features*, *intelligently select features* and *properly scale features*.
-* Algorithm Tuning: related to *parameter tuning* and *tune the algorithm*.
+* Algorithm Tuning: related to *parameter tuning* and *validation strategy*.
+* Final Model

 ### Other Things You Should Know
-* `print_*` functions
+In the main script, `poi_id.py`, line 15, there are some `print_*` knobs.
+Their main use is to turn on/off different printing functions of the code, in order to avoid dozens of lines appearing in the console when running `poi_id.py`.

+All the functions called from `poi_id.py` are wrapped inside a conditional statement that points to these Booleans.

+The variables are also segmented.
+The gist of it being that if you wanted to print in the console only the code from the Data Exploration phase, you should only "turn" the switch `print_explore` to `True`.

+From a functionality perspective, all the work is done regardless of these switches, then its use is merely cosmetic and should not affect the final results.

 ## Data Exploration
 > Summarize for us the goal of this project and how machine learning is useful in trying to accomplish it.
 As part of your answer, give some background on the dataset and how it can be used to answer the project question.
 Were there any outliers in the data when you got it, and how did you handle those?